sterlingwes/unocha-flashes/parsed/westbank-raw.md

 ### Settler Violence

+### Settler Violence

+* Since 7 October 2023 and as of 7 January 2024, OCHA has recorded 381 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (36 incidents), damage to Palestinian-owned property (297 incidents), or both casualties and damage to property (48 incidents).
+The number of such incidents represents almost one third of all settler attacks against Palestinians in the West Bank recorded from 1 January 2023 to date.

+* In 2023, 1,229 incidents involving settlers in the West Bank, including East Jerusalem (with or without Israeli forces), resulted in Palestinian casualties, property damage or both.
+Some 913 of these incidents resulted in damage, 163 resulted in casualties and 153 resulted in both.
+This is the highest number of settler attacks against Palestinians in any given year since OCHA started recording incidents involving settlers in 2006\.

+* The weekly average of such incidents since 7 October is 29, compared with 21 incidents per week between 1 January and 6 October 2023\.
+This reflects a daily average of four incidents, compared with seven daily incidents reported between 7 October and 10 November 2023, and three incidents in the first nine months of 2023\.
+This is the highest daily average of settler-related incidents affecting Palestinians since 2006\.
+One-third of those incidents after 7 October included firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents after 7 October Israeli forces were either accompanying or reported to be supporting the attackers.

+### Displacement (West Bank)

 ### Displacement (West Bank)

 * Since 7 October 2023 and as of 7 January, at least 198 Palestinian households comprising 1,208 people, including 586 children, have been displaced amid settler violence and access restrictions.
 The displaced households are from at least 15 herding/Bedouin communities.
 More than half of the displacements occurred on 12, 15, and 28 October, affecting seven communities.
 The displacement toll since 7 October 2023, represents 78 per cent of all displacement reported due to settler violence and access restrictions since 1 January 2023 (1,539 people, including 756 children).